Oslonline/oslo-toolbox/CONTRIBUTING.md

-# Contributing to WebDevTools
+# Contributing to Oslo's Toolbox

-Thank you for considering contributing to WebDevTools!
+Thank you for considering contributing to Oslo's Toolbox!
 We welcome contributions from everyone.
 Here’s a guide to help you get started.

 ## Table of Contents